torlymeyer/pdsnd_github/README.md

 BikeShare Analysis CLI

 ### Description
-Easily access desired information on chicago, new york city, and washington bikeshare data.
+This project includes the data of bicycle sharing systems in major cities.
+With this interface, you can easily access desired bikeshare data in Chicago, New York City, and Washington bikeshare data.

 ### Files used
 bikeshare.py